lanl/yelpapi/README.md

     search_results = yelp_api.search_query(args)
 ```

-You can also set timeouts so API calls do not block indefinitely in degraded network conditions.
+You can also set timeouts so API calls do not block indefinitely in degraded network conditions:

 ```python
 from yelpapi import YelpAPI